 I am from Lithuania, where we have snow every winter, so it is nothing special for me.
-However, many Moroccans never have seen snow, even though it’s right here in their country.
+However, many Moroccans have never seen snow, even though it’s right here in their country.
 Once, I went to Oukaïmeden with my Thai friends, and they also saw snow for the first time.
 It was so funny to watch them fighting with snow and taking millions of selfies.

 Snow in Morocco: locations

 In Morocco, there are two ski resorts located in the Atlas Mountains.
 One is near Marrakech – Oukaïmeden, and the other is near Fez – Ifrane.
 Both of them experience regular snowfall each January and February.
-I will talk more about Ifrane in my other article, and this time will focus on Oukaïmeden.
+I will talk more about Ifrane in my other article, and this time, I will focus on Oukaïmeden.

-Oukaïmeden is located about 75 km from Marrakech; the village is at 2,800 metres.
+Oukaïmeden is located about 75 km from Marrakech; the village is 2,800 metres.
 Oukaimeden is the highest ski resort in Africa, and its chairlift rises to 3,258m – the peak of Jebel Attar.
 The resort offers 7 lifts suitable for intermediate level and a rental shop for gears.

 However, don’t expect a European-style skiing experience.
 I would say it’s more an adventure to brag that you were skiing in Africa later.
 Also, don’t book skiing experiences too much in advance.
 Even in the snow season, January and February, forecasting the snow is difficult.

 In winter, I wouldn’t recommend going to Oukaïmeden at the weekend.
 If there is plenty of snow on the weekend, Oukaïmeden will be packed with locals from Marrakech.
-We often got stuck in a traffic jam and even didn’t reach Oukaïmeden.
+We often got stuck in a traffic jam and didn’t even reach Oukaïmeden.
 Oukaïmeden is a small village, and after arriving there, you will encounter an overwhelming amount of locals selling all kinds of things.

 Because I don’t ski, Oukaïmeden, for me, is a peaceful escape from the hustle of Marrakech.
 I love doing long refreshing walks in the snowy High Atlas mountains and eating delicious tagines after the walk.
 There are many small restaurants in the village, and eating there, you will also support local businesses.
-If you fancy more than a Morrocan tagine, order a traditional french fondue at Chez Juju, a French restaurant in the Oukaïmeden village.
+If you fancy more than a Morrocan tagine, order a traditional French fondue at Chez Juju, a French restaurant in the Oukaïmeden village.

 Check my video about the trip: